UltraStar-Deluxe/format/spec.md

 The `AUDIO` header contains a file reference (as defined in section 3.2.) to an audio file.
 This file contains the full version of a song (including instrumentals and vocals).
 Supported audio formats are an implementation detail.
+Implementations MUST disregard the `MP3` header if an `AUDIO` header is present (even if the specified file cannot be found or processed).

 > [!CAUTION]
 >